SiliconLabs/third_party_hw_drivers_extension/app/documentation/example/sparkfun_accelerometer_mma8452q/README.md

   sl_status_t mma8452q_config_ff_mt(mma8452q_ff_mt_config_t ff_mt_cfg);
   ```

 - Transient detection: Similar to motion detection in that the detection function triggers an interrupt when acceleration magnitude is above a user-specified threshold, however, uses high-pass filtered data by default (can be configured to bypass); added flexibility.
 The interrupt can be routed to either interrupt pin via configuration.
-You can configure the transient function settings of the MMA8452Q through the funtion.
+You can configure the transient function settings of the MMA8452Q through the function.

   ```c
   sl_status_t mma8452q_config_trans(mma8452q_trans_config_t trans_cfg);